dotnet/csharplang/proposals/low-level-struct-improvements.md

 The decision on `out` is to significantly reduce the compat burden of `ref` fields and at the same time is a more natural default.
 It lets developers actually think of `out` as data flowing outward only where as if it's `ref` then the rules must consider data flowing in both directions.
 This leads to significant developer confusion.

-The decision on `this` this though is undesirable because it means a `struct` cannot return a field by `ref`.
-This is an important scenario to high perf developers and the `unscoped` keyword was added effectively for this one scenario.
+The decision on `this` is undesirable because it means a `struct` cannot return a field by `ref`.
+This is an important scenario to high perf developers and the `unscoped` keyword was added essentially for this one scenario.

 Keywords have a high bar and adding it for a single scenario is suspect.
 As such thought was given to whether we could avoid this keyword at all by making `this` simply `ref` by default and not `scoped ref`.
 All members that need `this` to be `scoped ref` could do so by marking the method `scoped` (as a method can be marked `readonly` to create a `readonly ref` today).